Vizzuality/layer-manager/README.md

 # Layer Manager

+A library for people that are tired of handling layers on maps.
+Do you want to change zIndexes?
+Do you want to change live colors?
+What about bugs like duplicates layers that stay there forever?
+Say good bye to chaos...

-A library to manage the addition, and removal of layers in Mapbox.
-Furthermore it provides methods to set opacity, visibility and zIndex.
+This library will help you to manage the addition and removal of layers.
+It also provides methods to set opacity, visibility and zIndex.

+We currently only supports Mapbox spec.
+Leaflet or Google Maps are our next steps.

 ## :bomb: Install